forbesmyester/esqlate/README.md

 ### Docker Compose Method

-If you're just trying Esqlate out the most simple way to test it out is to use [Docker Compose](https://github.com/docker/compose).
+If you're just trying eSQLate out the most simple way to test it out is to use [Docker Compose](https://github.com/docker/compose).

 In the root of this repository you'll see a [docker-compose.yml](docker-compose.yml) file.
 To use this all you'll have to do is:

- 1) Checkout [Esqlate Server](../esqlate-server) with `[ ! -d "esqlate-server" ] && git clone git@github.com:forbesmyester/esqlate-server.git esqlate-server`.
+ 1) Checkout [eSQLate Server](../esqlate-server) with `[ ! -d "esqlate-server" ] && git clone git@github.com:forbesmyester/esqlate-server.git esqlate-server`.
- 2) Checkout [Esqlate Front](../esqlate-front) with `[ ! -d "esqlate-front" ] && git clone git@github.com:forbesmyester/esqlate-front.git esqlate-front`.
+ 2) Checkout [eSQLate Front](../esqlate-front) with `[ ! -d "esqlate-front" ] && git clone git@github.com:forbesmyester/esqlate-front.git esqlate-front`.
  3) Bring up the services using `docker-compose build && docker-compose up`.
  4) Customize the docker-compose.yml to meet your needs.